AstroDigital/example-ndvi-vector-symbology/README.md

     return field;
   })
 }, {
-  // This function call, and the function itself, are the only areas where we
-  // diverge from the more detailed instructions in the introductory tutorial.
+  // This function is the only new item not in the introductory tutorial
   onEachFeature: setupLegend
 });
 ```